CAN EMAIL MARKETING REALLY WORK?

 4. Keep your email simple, informative, and short.
 Just tell them who you are, what you do, a quick reason for why they may be interested in you, and how they can follow up with you or learn more about you.
 That’s it.

 Ron Green was the most successful salesman I ever knew.
 He could sell anything.
 And pretty much did.
-I asked him once why he thought he was such a good salesman.
-He laughed and explained that he was trained to keep selling until the customer said yes or no. But learned to stop selling until the customer said “More, please.”
+I asked him once why he was such a good salesman.
+He laughed and explained that he was trained to keep selling until the customer said yes or no. But learned to stop selling when the customer said “More, please.”

 5. Connect with the customer.